 It’s encouraging for defence contractors that PSPC conducted the RFI process.
 This indicates that suppliers had an opportunity to contribute to shaping policies that prioritize the security of both their organizations and the Government.

-Three CPCSC Certification Levels
+There are three CPCSC Certification Levels

 As it’s currently written, there will be three levels of certification companies will need to attain before bidding on these projects, that will also in turn increase their information security posture.
 Please refer to the guidelines provided by the Government of Canada for the most up to date information.